 According to Linkedin, more than 10,000 React professionals work in the country’s IT sector.
 Moreover, you can hire a React.js developer with more experience and a wider tech stack for the same or lower budget than locally.

-The CV and portfolio of React.js developers can say a lot about the expertise they can offer.
-Firstly, pay attention to the candidate's experience, whether he has at least two years of experience in working with React and developed various single page applications (SPA).
+- Firstly, pay attention to the candidate's experience, whether he has at least two years of experience in working with React and developed various single-page applications (SPA).

-Secondly, because the React community regularly releases new features and libraries, it’s essential for the candidate to follow the latest trends and monitor changes in React interface.
+- Secondly, it’s essential for the candidate to follow the latest trends and monitor changes in React interface.
 Knowledge of the latest React-based libraries and tools can be a huge benefit as well.

 - Experience in working with at least a couple of modern technologies such as Angular, Vue, Backbone JS, to have a clear understanding of React’s potential;